gerardinhoo/The-Comfort-Guardians/README.md

 8. **🙌 Credits**

-   Built by Gerard Eku as a freelance project.
+   Built by Gerard Eklu as a freelance project.

    Client: The Comfort Guardians HVAC (Atlanta, GA)